cloudmesh-community/fa19-516-148/project/pi-setup.md

 <https://get.docker.com> and errors out if run remotely via a SSH command
 command (e.g. `ssh pi7 'curl https://get.docker.com | sh'`); instead we must
 `ssh pi7` to get a shell and then run the `curl|sh` command.

+## Pytests

+A number of pytests exists that check if the cluster is properly fucntioning

+* ... list tests here and describeb what they do

+## Example

+We run the following example on teh cluster to demonstarte its use

+... describe

+## Benchmark

+We observe the following benchmark results

+... describe what the results are